leanprover/vscode-lean4/README.md

 # Lean 4 VSCode Extension
 This extension provides VSCode editor support for the Lean 4 programming language.
-It is uses the all new [Language Server](https://docs.microsoft.com/en-us/visualstudio/extensibility/language-server-protocol) implemented in Lean.
+It uses the all new [Language Server](https://docs.microsoft.com/en-us/visualstudio/extensibility/language-server-protocol) implemented in Lean.